-Most visits to Istanbul are trouble-free and without incident, Istanbul does have a relatively low crime rate, when compared to other major cities.
+Most visits to Istanbul are trouble-free and without incident, Istanbul does have a relatively low crime rate, when compared to other major cities, but the risk of terror activity is quite high.
 Major tourist areas are well-policed and police road blocks are a common feature in most areas of the city.
 Visitors to Istanbul are reminded that Turkey is a Muslim nation and to be respectful of Muslim traditions, including dress and behaviour.

 July the 15th, 2016 saw a faction within the Turkish Armed Forces, organising themselves as the 'Peace at Home Council' and attempting a coup d’état against President Recep Tayyip Erdoğan and his Government.
 The coup quickly ran out of steam, but was well-organised and a coordinated operation across several major cities.
 After months of arrests, the situation has now calmed down.
 Turkey did come under international pressure, after the arrest of a number of academics and journalists in connection to the failed coup.

 The state of emergency that was imposed after the military coup in 2016 has now been lifted, but restrictions are still in place.